locationtech/geomesa/docs/README.md

 ## Setup

 The documentation is built using Python's [Sphinx](http://sphinx-doc.org/) module.
+It is tested to work with Python 3.10.

 Installing Sphinx and its dependencies in a Python ``virtualenv``: